ichibsah/AddOnsClassic/Guild_Roster_Manager/Info/Description.md

 **JOIN-UP ON DISCORD**

-[Join Here](https://discord.gg/TaYcGHB) or Copy This Link: https://discord.gg/TaYcGHB
+[Join Discord Here](https://discord.gg/TaYcGHB) or Copy This Link: https://discord.gg/TaYcGHB

 *Join up to chat about the addon, offer suggestions, report bugs, or even just chat about guild management related things.
 All help in this regard is greatly appreciated!
-I respond much faster to Discord posts than I do anywhere else and am more likely to respond to any issues you might be encountering faster.*
+I respond much faster to Discord posts than I do anywhere else and am more likely to respond faster to any issues you might be encountering.*

 **FOREWORD**

 As a long-time guild leader, having managed the same guild since the days of *The Burning Crusade*, I always felt like the in-game interface was somewhat lacking.
 Like most people, I waited patiently for the trickle of improvements that happened every few years.
 Ultimately, I grew impatient.
 I wanted more.
 I was getting tired of the monotony of the grind that came with active leadership.
 So, while there were other options out there that were pretty good, I was still not truly satisfied.
 I wanted something cleaner, something with an interface that was easier to use when setting up alts and mains.
 I wanted something that could grow and expand in scope, as needed.
 I wanted something that would give me *more knowledge*, more information, more control.
 I wanted something that would help me make more informed decisions with the guild; or, at the very least, help cut the time it took me to decipher all of the busy work that needed to get done.
-Unfortunately, the default guild interface was lacking and so this addon idea was born.
+This is where this addon was born from.

 With the original work, added to with many great suggestions from people in this community, this addon has become something far more than I ever envisioned.
 However, at the core of GRM the purpose remains the same.
 My passion and my motivation remain the same, cenetered around one question, "Will this make managing some aspect of the guild better?"
 I do not wish to ever deviate from this original core goal.